rustinmyeye/ErgoNodeAndroid/SETUP_INSTRUCTIONS.md

 Open the app, click on "start the node", and then click "ok" on the disclaimer about storage requirements.

-The app will begin installation of the node.
+The app will begin getting things ready to install the node.

-During "apt upgrade" there is one item that requires user input currently.
-When the terminal window requests an input, simply touch the screen to bring up the keyboard, and hit enter.

 Now allow access to internal storage.
 Press "allow".